 Trichomoniasis is easily treated with antibiotics.
 However, just because you undergo treatment doesn’t mean you can’t get trichomoniasis again.
 About one in five people are infected again within three months of receiving treatment.
 To avoid being infected again, make sure your sexual partner(s) also receive treatment for trichomoniasis, and wait seven to ten days after completing treatment to be tested again.

-If left untreated, trichomoniasis can cause problems during pregnancy, including low birth weight, preterm birth and preterm premature rupture of the membranes (PPROM).
-If you are currently or plan to become pregnant and believe you might have trichomoniasis, you should get tested, as your healthcare provider will not test for trichomoniasis as part of routine prenatal care.
+If left untreated, trichomoniasis can cause problems during pregnancy, including low birth weight, preterm birth, and preterm premature rupture of the membranes (PPROM).
+If you are currently or plan to become pregnant and believe you might have trichomoniasis, you should get tested.
+Routine prenatal care does not include testing for trichomoniasis.
+You can contact Priority STD testing to be tested or talk to your heath care provider to be tested.
+Diagnosis and treatment with appropriate anti-trichomoniasis medication will help protect your and your baby’s health.
 It is unknown whether trichomoniasis can cause other long-term issues if left untreated.

 Why Should I Order a Trichomoniasis Test?

 Because trichomoniasis is often asymptomatic, you may not know you have trichomoniasis unless you get tested for it.
 If you or your partner show signs of trichomoniasis, you should get tested.
 Trichomoniasis can also look like other common infections, including gonorrhea, chlamydia, bacterial vaginosis, a yeast infection or a UTI, so testing is the only way to know what you have and get treatment for it.
 If you or one of your sexual partners has exhibited symptoms of trichomoniasis, even if you haven’t experienced symptoms, you should get tested.